Classes and objects

 res: Int = 123

-Beyond constant values, we can of course create a class whose values are variable and can be set (written) after the object is created.
+Beyond constant values, we can of course create a class whose values are variable and can be set (written by a write method) after the object is created.
 Let us introduce such a class:

 class VariableValue(c: Int) extends Value: